raphaelsty/M5-Forecasting-Accuracy/README.md

 - Allow reading on port 8080 to be able to request my API ``sudo ufw allow 8080``

-- I went to the repository M5-Forecasting-Accuracy I cloned and ran the following command to start my API:
+- I went to the repository M5-Forecasting-Accuracy I cloned and ran the following command to start my API with 30 threads:
-``waitress-serve --call 'chantilly:create_app'``.
+``waitress-serve --threads 30 --call 'chantilly:create_app'``.

 That's it.